Previous dayFebruary 7, 2026Next day

 86.7 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 36 km SE of Unalaska, Alaska on February 7, 2026 at 22:05 UTC.
-The hypocenter lay at 86.7 km, placing this in the intermediate depth category.
+A magnitude 2.0 earthquake was recorded 36 km SE of Unalaska, Alaska on February 7, 2026 at 22:05 UTC.
+This was a intermediate depth earthquake, focused at 86.7 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Geolocation places the event at 53.623°N, -166.181°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07